After importing ELISpot instrument data

 To enable background well subtraction, you first configure the plate template.
 The main flow of the tutorial did not need this setting, but we return there to add it now.

-- Click Manage Assays and then Configure Plate Templates.
+- Click Configure Plate Templates.

 - On the Control tab, create a well group called "Background Wells".